Mia Farina

 Results

-Our final design abandoned the blade idea and used a defensive strategy.
+Our final design used this defensive strategy.
 By attaching shovels and a weight on the top, the robot got more traction and prevented people from jamming into our front side.
 For aesthetics, we created a baseball theme because the shape of the body originally resembled a home plate, and that became its name.
 Our efficient design accomplished an acceleration / agility competition and battle with other beetle-bots.

 Hydrogen Piping Diagram Series: